jai-jk/CV/README.md

 I've spent the last four years working in, and studying, effective Customer Service and Business practices.
 As part of my independent study, I've gained Foundation level qualifications in Prince2 Project Management, AgilePM, Business Analysis, and Change Management.

-I excel at generating and/or expanding on ideas and scope for projects; creating effective project plans by utilising the appropriate frameworks, and then leading teams and delegating tasks throughout the project lifecycle - regularly reviewing the project and adapting and/or pivoting when necessary in order to deliver a relevant and robust project.
+I excel at generating and/or expanding on ideas and scope for projects; creating effective project plans by utilising the appropriate frameworks, and then leading teams and delegating tasks throughout the project lifecycle; and regularly reviewing the project and adapting and/or pivoting when necessary, in order to deliver a relevant and robust project.

 I've also studied Data Analysis and learned Excel and SQL to an advanced level, as well as Tableau to a novice level.
 I'm particularly interested in using Data to more effectively understand and serve customer needs and desires.